 The Emergency Feeding Program provides pre-packaged food in bags for people experiencing food insecurity.
 They also have a drive-thru pick up program for people ages 55 and older.
 More information and their application is here: emergencyfeeding.org/fresh-market-form.

 Are you in need of food and unable to leave your home?
-United Way of King County, Food Lifeline, City of Seattle, and Metro Access are offering free home delivery of emergency food boxes across Seattle, North King County, and East King County during the COVID-19 pandemic.
-We are actively working to expand this program to South King County.
-To request a food box, fill out this online form, or call us toll-free at (833) 540-0800, Mondays to Fridays from 11 AM – 4 PM.
+United Way of King County, Food Lifeline, City of Seattle, and Metro Access are offering free home delivery of emergency food boxes across King County during the COVID-19 pandemic.
+Please note that this service is reserved for people who are unable to access their local food bank in-person and are unable to afford groceries.
+To request a food box, fill out this online form.

 The grassroots coalition South King County & Eastside COVID-19 Coronavirus Mutual Aid Group is coordinating grocery drop-offs for “survivors, sick & disabled, immunocompromised, undocumented, black, queer, indigenous, and or people of color.”
 The request form can be found here.

 These organizations are coordinating volunteers who want to help each other during this outbreak: